Azelaic Acid for Rosacea

 - Moisturise first: Apply a gentle, water-based moisturiser such as Cetaphil or Cerave 5–10 minutes before azelaic acid.

-- Use a small quantity: A pea-sized amount for the entire face is usually enough.
+- Use a small quantity: A pea-sized amount for the entire face is usually enough at first then build up.

 - Avoid broken skin: Do not apply to areas of active inflammation or open wounds.